Eastwooder/source-warden/docs/README.md

 Either you install all required packages and tools, or you just use the provided developer environment with `nix develop`.

+### VSCode / Codium

+There is an embedded development environment in form of VSCode (in this case Codium) which has all necessary extensions pre-configured.
+This should help getting started without any kind of setup.

+If you're not using `direnv` just run `nix develop -c codium .`, otherwise `codium` will be on the path and `codium .` will suffice.

 ## Running the server

 To run the server your can just execute `nix run .#server`.